-In 2019 the Bank adopted early the amendments for "Interest Rate Benchmark Reform (Amendments to IFRS 9, IAS 39 and IFRS 7)".
+In 2020 the Bank adopted early the amendments for "Interest Rate Benchmark Reform - Phase 2 (Amendments to IFRS 9, IAS 39, IFRS 7, IFRS4 and IFRS 16)".
 These became mandatorily effective for the current reporting period.

-In addition there are a number of new standards and amendments to existing standards, effective for the current reporting period, which have negligible or no impact on the Bank's financial statements, namely:
+In addition there was one further amendment to existing standards, effective for the current reporting period, which has no impact on the Bank's financial statements, namely: